 Nays: None.
-Present but not voting: None.

 Absent or not voting: Blew, Houser, Poetter, Ruiz, L., Schreiber, Winn.

 MR. PRESIDENT and MR. SPEAKER: Your committee on conference on House amendments to SB 37 submits the following report:

 The Senate accedes to all House amendments to the bill, and your committee on conference further agrees to amend the bill as printed as House Substitute for Senate Bill No. 37, as follows: